Standard imsets for undirected and chain graphical models: Standard imsets for general chain graphs

 \section{Standard imsets for general chain graphs}

 In this section, we define a standard imset for a chain graph, which is a generalization of an undirected graph and a directed acyclic graph.
-Studen\'y and Vomlel \cite{stuvom}, and Studen\'y, Roverato and \v{S}tep\`anov\`a \cite{sturovste} give standard imsets for chain graphs which are equivalent to some directed acyclic graph.
+Studen\'y and Vomlel \cite{stuvom}, and Studen\'y, Roverato and \v {S}t\v{e}p\'{a}nov\'{a} \cite{sturovste} give standard imsets for chain graphs which are equivalent to some directed acyclic graph.
 Using this result, we can derive imsets for general chain graphs.
-Moreover we show that these imsets fully represent CG models by similar arguments as in the case of undirected graphs.
-In the later part of this section, we show the uniqueness of these imsets for equivalent chain graphs using the concept of feasible merging.
+Moreover, we show that these imsets fully represent CG models by similar arguments as in the case of undirected graphs.
+In the later part of this section, we show the uniqueness of these imsets for equivalent chain graphs using the concept of a feasible merging.